ProEnterprise/docs/docs/www/docs/user/videos/learn/fixed-assets.md

 **Duration: 6:35**

-In this video, you will learn how to add Assets and manage Asset Depreciation in ERPNext.
+In this video, you will learn how to add Assets and manage Asset Depreciation in Pro Enterprise ERP.